 — Can edit 8K video, run iOS apps and games

-The Mini can handle a decent amount of 8K video editing and take on games that previous minis couldn’t.
-The only downside of the upgrade to the M1 is that it only comes with 16GB of memory.
+The Mini can handle a decent amount of 8K video editing and take on games that previous Minis couldn’t.
+The M2 also comes with 24GB of memory, twice the precious model.
 This version cannot be expanded with the eGPUs that many of the most demanding videographers and photographers might rely on.
-But the truth is most people, even those who photo edit as a business, won’t require more than that thanks to the M1.
+But the truth is most people, even those who photo edit as a business, won’t require more than that, thanks to the M2.

 A used Apple Mac Mini M1 is available from Amazon Renewed for a lower price.